 The Commander is equipped with a DB9 male Modem serial port for connection to an external modem using the supplied DB9 female to DB25 male serial cable.

-For more information about the modem port, see the "Data Connections" section in Appendix C: Technical Specifications.
+For more information about the modem port, see Data Connections in Appendix C: Technical Specifications.